learn-co-curriculum/hs-flatiron-swag-store-day01/README.md

 ## Bonus Challenges
 + Set up a form that lists all the items and allows users to chose how many of each item they would like to order.
 Hint: There is a `type="number"` attribute for form inputs.
 Google it!
   * When the form is submitted the order total is tallied up and the user is displayed a page with the total cost of the order and the items being ordered.

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-flatiron-swag-store-day01' title='Flatiron Swag Shop!'>Flatiron Swag Shop!</a> on Learn.co and start learning to code for free.</p>